-US, South Korea to resume military exercises after Winter Olympics end
+US, South Korea to resume military exercises after Winter Olympics

-(CNN)Joint military exercises involving tens of thousands of troops from the United States and South Korea are to be resumed later this year following their earlier postponement for the Winter Olympics, a South Korean defense official said Friday.
+(CNN)Joint military exercises involving tens of thousands of troops from the United States and South Korea are set to resume after the 2018 Winter Olympics, a South Korean defense official said Friday.

+The US and South Korea agreed to put the annual military drills on hold after North and South Korea announced they were talking for the first time in two years.
+The initial talks involved the North's proposal to send an Olympic delegation to the Games in Pyeongchang, South Korea.

-The exercises, codenamed Key Resolve and Foal Eagle, are carried out annually in March and April, usually drawing a fierce response from the North Korean regime.
+The exercises, code-named Key Resolve and Foal Eagle, are carried out annually in March and April, usually drawing a fierce response from the North Korean regime.

-In 2017, Pyongyang launched multiple missile tests during the joint exercises, as well as holding a massive artillery drill at the end of April.
+During last year's drills, Pyongyang launched multiple missile tests and held a massive artillery exercise at the end of April.

-"Though it is too early to disclose the exact date and size of the planned joint exercises, they will be carried out after the Olympics," Choi Hyun-soo, spokeswoman for the Ministry of National Defense told reporters.
+"Though it is too early to disclose the exact date and size of the planned joint exercises, they will be carried out after the Olympics," Choi Hyun-soo, spokeswoman for South Korea's Ministry of National Defense, told reporters.

 The 2018 Winter Olympics close at the end of February while the Winter Paralympics wrap up with a closing ceremony on March 18.

+When confirming plans to resume the exercises, US Joint Staff Director Lt.
+Gen. Kenneth F. Mackenzie told reporters Thursday the drills would start "immediately" after the Olympics.

-A separate South Korean Defense Military official told CNN the joint exercises would not be scaled back despite the unusual delay.
+A separate South Korean defense official told CNN the joint exercises would not be scaled back despite the unusual delay.

-"The Key Resolve and Foal Eagle exercises will not be downsized nor exercises be merged into one," he said.
+"The Key Resolve and Foal Eagle exercises will not be downsized nor (will the) exercises be merged into one," he said.

+North Korean state media KCNA released a statement from the country's permanent representative to the UN saying any new military drills would harm relations with Seoul.

+"If the US truly wishes for the improvement of the North-South ties and has a willingness to provide a peaceful environment on the peninsula, it should completely halt the joint military exercises, not just postponing them," the KCNA statement said.

 An estimated 3,600 additional US service members were deployed to join the 28,000 US troops already based in South Korea during last year's drills, which included ground, air, naval and special operations field exercises.